poezio/slixmpp/docs/getting_started/echobot.rst

     XMPP does not require stanzas sent by a client to include a ``from`` attribute, and leaves that responsibility to the XMPP server.
 However, if a sent stanza does include a ``from`` attribute, it must match the full JID of the client or some servers will reject it.
-SleekXMPP thus leaves out the ``from`` attribute when replying using a client connection.
+Slixmpp thus leaves out the ``from`` attribute when replying using a client connection.

 Command Line Arguments and Logging
 ----------------------------------

-While this isn't part of SleekXMPP itself, we do want our echo bot program to be able to accept a JID and password from the command line instead of hard coding them.
+While this isn't part of Slixmpp itself, we do want our echo bot program to be able to accept a JID and password from the command line instead of hard coding them.
 We will use the ``optparse`` module for this, though there are several alternative methods, including the newer ``argparse`` module.